splunk/public-o11y-docs/apm/span-tags/migrate-apm-custom-reporting.rst

      - Version 2.0 OTel attribute
      - Why the change
    * - ``http.method``
-       (The HTTP method attribute is stored as a system tag by default in Splunk Observability Cloud.
-You don't need to index this tag to use it as a TMS or MMS.)
      - ``http.request.method``
      - Consistent namespacing.
    * - ``http.status_code``